nwn/rfcs/text/0000-array-fill-syntax.md

 Why should we *not* do this?

+- Breaks arrays of RangeTo (`[..1, ..2, ..3]`)
+- Doesn't work in pattern position (unexpectedly due to unstable half-open range patterns; RangeTo doesn't work unparenthesized in patterns)
+- Only affects a single run of identical elements at the end of an array (can't do `[1, ..2, ..3]`)

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 - Why is this design the best in the space of possible designs?
 - What other designs have been considered and what is the rationale for not choosing them?
 - What is the impact of not doing this?

+- Reflective of the update-syntax in struct expressions.
+- Currently not possible with `macro_rules!` since "repeat N times" is not expressible.
+Possibly with macros 2.0?
+- A more general syntax for run-length encoding array literals.
+This would solve the earlier drawback of multiple runs.
+However, in the real world, most cases involving multiple runs would require sufficient granularity that such a feature would provide little benefit.

 # Prior art
 [prior-art]: #prior-art